Skip to main content

 Public Policy (3 years, 75 credits)

 This program provides students with the opportunity to study environment and sustainability issues through the lens of public policy analysis.
 It is administered jointly with the University of Michigan’s Gerald R. Ford School of Public Policy, and is designed to provide a model for preparing a new generation of graduates skilled in addressing important topics like renewable energy and climate change using policy analysis techniques.
-Students graduate with a master of science (MS) in natural resources and environment and a master of science in public policy (MPP).
+Students graduate with a master of science (MS) in environment and sustainability and a master of science in public policy (MPP).

 Law (4 years, 104 credits):